 8. Does the contractor have satisfactory past performance on other contracts?
 Past performance on other contracts matters a lot.

 9. Does the contractor have satisfactory performance on this contract?
 Obviously we are assessing whether or not the contractor has been doing a good job on this current contract.
 If not, there may be reason not to proceed with the exercising of this option.

 10. Does the contractor have good overall business ethics?
 This is subjective, but is nevertheless something that must be considered.

 11. Does the contractor have adequate funding to complete the requirements of the option?
 It is important that we take note and ensure that the contractor can actually fund the option that is being exercised.

 12. Does the contractor have the necessary equipment enabling them to be able to deliver/perform?
 Similarly, it is vital that the contract have the necessary equipment that will allow them to deliver or perform the necessities involved with the option.
 Because the contractor was found "responsible" and capable a year ago, does not mean they still have those same capabilities today.

 13. Is the contractor still not on the excluded parties list in SAM?
 We have to ensure that a contractor has not made it to the excluded parties list.
 If a contractor has made it to that list, it does not automatically prevent us from exercising an option.
 But it must be weighed and considered, as we determine whether or not to exercise the option.

 Hopefully this blog post gives you a small glimpse into the thought process that the government should go through everytime it's contemplating exercising an option.

-Feel free to like, comment, and share.
-And feel free to reach out to me with questions.
+Feel free to reach out to me with questions.

 Click HERE to Learn How to Do Business With the Federal Government